Joe Panzeri, Matt Marshall, 2012 - Windemere Golf & CC)

 Sports Network Selections

-Last Week's Pick to Win (Cory Renfrew) - Finished tied for 11th
+Last Week's Pick to Win (Richard McDonald) - Finished tied for 43rd

 The PGA Tour Canada travels to Calgary, Alberta this week for the ATB

-Financial Classic at Country Hills Golf Club.
-This tournament was originally
+Financial Classic at Sirocco Golf Club.
+The five tournament winners of 2014

 earn his first PGA Tour Canada victory.
 The pair finished regulation tied at